What Is a No-Contest Clause, and How Can It Help Enforce My Will?

 The decision to include a no-contest clause often depends on the motivations behind the heir’s challenge.
 By indicating the possibility of disinheriting heirs, you demonstrate your commitment to upholding your wishes and minimizing family conflict.
 However, it’s essential to recognize that there are situations where a no-contest clause may not be enforceable, despite these considerations.

-Section 2521 of the Pennsylvania Probate, Estates and Fiduciaries Code (Pennsylvania’s state statutes) states that any no-contest clause will not be enforced if whoever is challenging your will has probable cause to do so.
+Section 2521 of the Pennsylvania Probate, Estates and Fiduciaries Code (Pennsylvania’s state statutes) states that any no-contest clause will not be enforced if the person challenging your will has probable cause to do so.

 Suppose an heir suspects that someone close to you exerted undue influence over your wishes toward the end of your life.
 In such a scenario, Pennsylvania Courts might consider this concern valid and may permit an investigation to determine the truth without activating the no-contest clause.
 Moreover, even if the heir’s concerns are ultimately disproved, they might not be subject to the effects of the no-contest clause if their suspicions were based on probable cause.